dvirBiton1/Brute_Force/README.md

-Use just for cyber_ethical resons, no for hacking!
+Use for cyber ethical purposes only!
+Not for hacking !
 # Brute Force
-## Attack & Mitigation
+## Attacking & Mitigation

-### Description:

-Scripts that demonstrate the brute force attack.

-The first script is an port scanning tool show you witch ports are open on a target.
+## Written by Ohad Shirazi & Dvir Biton.
+## About This Project:

+In this project there are four parts using Python.
+In the project we used the following libraries: paramiko colorama pyfiglet scapy

+The first part "IP_MAC_Scanner.py" script purpose is to scan the IP and MAC address in the local network

-The second script is an attack tool which at the end of its run produces a file with the passwords.
+The second part "port_scanner.py" script purpose is to scan the open ports with the attacked IP

+The third part "bf_attack.py" script is the main attack tool - in order to guess the password

-The third script is a mitigation tool, which detects brute force attacks.
+The fourth part "bf_mitigation.py" script is the mitigation tool, which detects brute force attacks.
 Based on reading logs.

 ### preinstalls: